PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 changed features :

-the Gameplay module and submodules have been splintered off into a new mod Pony's Adjustable Balance
+the Gameplay module and submodules have been splintered off into a new mod called Pony's Adjustable Balance

 new features :

 added UnlockHiddenAspects, lets you unlock any or all hidden aspect
 Pact: you can now pick the Personal Liability pact option in a non hell mode save

+2.6.3

+changes features :

+CompleteAllBounties: additional bounty rewards are now merged into a single item (no more spawning 20 items)
+CompleteAllBounties: additional bounties are no longer rewarded when above the game's bounty limit

+new features :

+CompleteAllBounties: added an option to disable the game's bounty limit (20 in normal, 25 in hell mode)